swcarpentry/DEPRECATED-boot-camps/Make/2_Patterns_Rules.md

 ##2.
 Make - patterns and rules.
 **Based on materials by Steve Crouch and Greg Wilson**

-Let’s look at our dependency graph again.
+Let’s look at a different dependency graph again.

     PDBAnalysis.tar.gz
         |